-Pubs and bars are full of commercial equipment and appliances, all of which contribute to your venue's total energy and carbon footprint.
+Restaurants are full of commercial equipment and appliances, all of which contribute to your venue's total energy and carbon footprint.

-Kitchen equipment is one of the largest contributors to emissions in hospitality businesses, particularly pubs snd.
+Kitchen equipment is one of the largest contributors to emissions in hospitality businesses, particularly restaurants.
 Although older equipment needs a fair amount of time to heat up, newer equipment like ovens, fryers and grills can heat up quickly and therefore do not need to be left on high all the time.